PanDolarek/CatLaser/README.md

 - Something to mount the servos on (vertically and horizontally)
 - Laser pointer

-The laser moves in a configurable area defined by points.
+The laser moves randomly in a configurable area defined by points.

 https://github.com/user-attachments/assets/0e52c8d6-d81a-4808-a42e-1e0ad6b63eef